Aswinsaipalakonda/clientura-elegance-landing/README.md

 **Use Lovable**

 Simply visit my git profile and download the ZIP file.
-After that extract
+After that extract file

 **Use your preferred IDE**